M66B/FairEmail/FAQ.md

 * Did you know that you can open the navigation drawer by swiping from the left, even when viewing a conversation?
 * Did you know that you can long press the people's icon to show/hide the CC/BCC fields and remember the visibility state for the next time?
 * Did you know that you can insert the email addresses of an Android contact group via the three dots overflow menu?
-* Did you know that if you select text and hit reply, only the selected text will be quoted?
+* Did you know that if you select text and reply, only the selected text will be quoted?
 * Did you know that you can long press the trash icons (both in the message and the bottom action bar) to permanently delete a message or conversation? (version 1.1368+)
 * Did you know that you can long press the send action to show the send dialog, even if it was disabled?
 * Did you know that you can long press the full screen icon to show the original message text only?